Spring Rose Festival 2020 at Kyu-Furukawa Gardens

 A lasting symbol of hope

 My visit to Spring Rose Festival 2020 was a reminder that even in challenging times, we can find some enjoyment.
-The Kyu-Furukawa Garden, a stunning piece of England in the heart of Tokyo, felt like an oasis of hope.
-If you’d like to learn more about its fascinating history and design by Josiah Conder, read my full guide to Kyu-Furukawa Gardens.
+Kyu-Furukawa Gardens, a piece of England in the heart of Tokyo, felt like an oasis of hope.
+Are you ready to see it for yourself?
+I’ve written [Kyu-Furukawa Gardens: A Photo Guide to Tokyo’s English Oasis] which has all the information you need to know.

 A close-up of a pink rose with magenta-edged petals and green foliage against a softly blurred background.